When To Use a Primer or Undercoat

 Primer

-If you are questioning the condition of your wall for painting i.e. if it’s chalky, powdery, stained or highly alkaline, priming is advised.
-Priming works to hide stains and prevent discolouration.
-It should always be used on bare wood, this is because the surface is not only porous with grain variations it also absorbs moisture at varying rates, making achieving an even finish difficult.
+If you are questioning the condition of your wall or surface for painting, i.e. if it’s chalky, powdery, stained or highly alkaline, priming is advised.
+Priming works not only to hide stains and prevent discolouration but also to create a surface that your topcoat will adhere to.
+It should always be used on bare wood because the surface is not only porous with grain variations, but it also absorbs moisture at varying rates, making achieving an even finish difficult.
+Bare wood with knots in should always be treated with a knotting solution before being primed and the knots themselves should be spot primed with additional coats of primer to lock the knot and prevent it from bleeding.
+If you have a glossy surface or a surface like glass, laminate, melamine, etc., a primer is always advised.

 There are different categories of primers depending on your needs, e.g drywall primer, wood primer, masonry primer and multi-purpose primers.
-Bonding primers in particular are perfect for more difficult, awkward surfaces while sealers are capable of managing stains in a single coat.
+Bonding primers in particular, are perfect for more difficult, awkward surfaces, while sealing primer are capable of managing stains in a single coat.

 Shop from our extensive range of primers and undercoats from the biggest and best trade paint brands today.